-The last conductor of the C-in-C orchestra, Joseph Sammut, was the orchestra’s first conductor, remaining at the helm until 1992.
-Since then, the orchestra has been under the direction of Joseph Vella, Michael Laus, and Brian Schembri, with Mro Laus continuing to serve as the MPO’s resident conductor.
-The MPO also works with local and international guest conductors including; Lawrence Renes, Michalis Economou, Sergey Smbatyan, and Gergely Madaras.
+Joseph Sammut, the C-in-C’s last conductor, was the orchestra’s first conductor, remaining at the helm until 1992.
+Since then, the orchestra has also been under the direction of Joseph Vella, Michael Laus, and

-As Malta’s only professional orchestra, the MPO is in high demand, averaging more than one performance a week.
-These include; symphonic concerts, opera productions in Malta and Gozo, community outreach and educational programmes as well as various concerts of a lighter nature.
+As Malta’s only professional orchestra, the MPO averages more than one performance a week including symphonic concerts, opera productions in Malta and Gozo, community outreach and educational initiatives, as well as various concerts of a lighter nature.

-The MPO is a keen exponent of Maltese composers, regularly performing their works in Malta and abroad and premièring – as well as commissioning new compositions.
+The MPO is a keen exponent of Maltese composers, regularly performing their works in Malta and overseas, as well as frequently premiering and commissioning new compositions.